sommergeo/ochre_africa/README.md

 # ochre_africa
- Analyses of spatio-temproal distributions of ochre and lithic assemblages for the article Dapschauskas et al. 2022, J. World Prehistory
+ Analyses of spatio-temproal distributions of ochre and lithic assemblages for the publication Dapschauskas et al. 2022, J. World Prehistory

 ## References
  Our analysis uses the following datasets: